BBS-contact/BBS-Open-System/core/truth/index.md

 Systems collapse when:

-- truth becomes negotiable,
+- truth becomes negotiable
-- facts are replaced by narratives,
+- facts are replaced by narratives
-- manipulation goes unchecked,
+- manipulation goes unchecked
-- context is lost,
+- context is lost
-- bias shapes conclusions.
+- bias shapes conclusions

 The Truth Layer protects BBS by ensuring:

-- factual consistency,
+- factual consistency
-- transparency of reasoning,
+- transparency of reasoning
-- immunity to propaganda,
+- immunity to propaganda
-- ethical interpretation,
+- ethical interpretation
-- stable long-term reliability.
+- stable long-term reliability

 ---

 ## Development Status

 The Truth Layer architecture is established.
-Internal verification pipelines, evidence mappings, and consistency engines will be implemented gradually as the system evolves.
+Internal verification pipelines, evidence mappings,
+and consistency engines will be implemented gradually
+as the system evolves and reaches higher safety maturity.